Helene Nomsa Brath

 Helene Nomsa Brath is a mother, wife, community organizer, education activist, education reformer, educator, public speaker, and artist.
 She was married to and worked with her husband Elombe Brath for over 50 years.
 In the 1960s she was a Grandassa model.
-They were both pioneer's in Black Arts Movement and the Black is beautiful movement in the 1960s.
+They were both pioneers in Black Arts Movement and the Black is beautiful movement in the 1960s.
 Nomsa was one of the founding members of the Grandassa Models.

 Helene Nomsa Brath is also known as Helene Nomsa Brathwaite.

 Nomsa Brathwaite, Cinque Brathwaite and Kwame Brathwaite are co-founders of the Elombe Brath Foundation.
 The sale of some of Nomsa's paintings were sold to fund the nonprofit charity created in honor of her husband, Elombe Brath.

 Early life

 Nomsa's birth name was Helene White.
 Her childhood mentor was Goldie Seifert.
 Goldie was a scholar and the wife of Charles Seifert.
 Charles was a scholar in history and specialized in African and African American history.
 Nomsa credits Goldie with instilling in her the love for reading, books, and independent thinking.
 Charles was a collector of books.
 The Seifers created a library in their home to educate the Black community.